Let’s call it the elephant in the bedroom. Something isn’t working right and you need to fix it.

 There are several ways to treat ED besides quitting bad habits and starting good ones.
 The most common treatment consists of oral medications.
 Three common medications are sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra).

 However, if you’re taking certain other medications or have specific cardiovascular diseases, these medications may not be appropriate for you.
 Other treatments include:

 - urethral suppository medications

 - penile pumps, implants, or surgery

-The first — and biggest — hurdle to correcting your erectile dysfunction is getting the courage to talk about it, either with your partner or your doctor.
-The quicker you do that, the sooner you’ll get to finding the possible cause of impotence and finding the right treatment.
+The first — and biggest — hurdle to correcting your ED is getting the courage to talk about it, either with your partner or your doctor.
+The quicker you do that, the sooner you’ll get to finding the possible cause of impotence and getting the right treatment.

-Learn more about erectile dysfunction, and get the solutions you need to get back to the active sex life you want.
+Learn more about ED, and get the solutions you need to get back to the active sex life you want.